HPI-DeepLearning-PlaceRecognizer-SS17/AmalgamationMxnet/docs/get_started/ubuntu_setup.md

 ```
 ### Install the MXNet Package for Perl

-Before you build MXNet for Scala from source code, you must complete [building the shared library](#build-the-shared-library).
-After you build the shared library, run the following command from the MXNet source root directory to build the MXNet Scala package:
+Before you build MXNet for Perl from source code, you must complete [building the shared library](#build-the-shared-library).
+After you build the shared library, run the following command from the MXNet source root directory to build the MXNet Perl package:

 ```bash
     sudo apt-get install libmouse-perl pdl cpanminus swig libgraphviz-perl